-- Helix Diagnostics ("the Company") is committed to provide quality clinical laboratory services to its customers, while observing the highest standards of legal and business ethics, in growing a successful business. - This week marks the establishment of the "Office of Ethics & HIPAA Compliance" and the implement a "Ethics & HIPAA Compliance Program". - The purpose of our Compliance Program is to (a) provide a framework for conducting acceptable business practices in an honest and ethical manner, in conformance with the laws, rules, and regulations that govern the laboratory industry and (b) serve as the foundation for establishing a culture within the Company that promotes service excellence and the prevention, detection, and resolution of unlawful or improper conduct.
+- Helix Diagnostics ("the Company") is committed to provide quality clinical laboratory services to its customers, while observing the highest standards of legal and business ethics, in growing a successful business. - ▶ The purpose of our Compliance Program is to (a) provide a framework for conducting acceptable business practices in an honest and ethical manner, in conformance with the laws, rules, and regulations that govern the laboratory industry and (b) serve as the foundation for establishing a culture within the Company that promotes service excellence and the prevention, detection, and resolution of unlawful or improper conduct.

-Jim Grossi, Owner Luis Perez, President and CEO
+Jim Grossi, Owner